Dulwich College: Rugby

-The major sport of the Michaelmas term, Dulwich College rugby has long enjoyed a powerful reputation.
-The school began its rugby tradition with a 1–0 victory over City of London School in 1859, 12 years before the founding of the Rugby Football Union.
+Dulwich College began its rugby tradition with a 1–0 victory over City of London School in 1859, 12 years before the founding of the Rugby Football Union.
 Since that time the school has had upwards of 30 Old Alleynians play at full international level, with more playing at schoolboy international level, national reserve and professional club rugby as well as representatives for invitational sides such as the Barbarians.

 Three British and Irish Lions have emerged from the college.
 1909 featured an unbeaten first XV which contained five future internationals dubbed the "Famous Five".
 Between 2012 and 2014, Dulwich College won the Natwest Schools Cup (previously known as the Daily Mail Cup) three times in a row, then in 2017 secured an historic double, becoming the first ever team to win both the schools cup (in the years mentioned) and the Champions Trophy, the highest Tier of School Cup Rugby.

-CCF
+Combined Cadet Force

 Dulwich College has a well-established Combined Cadet Force contingent that has been running since the organisation was founded in 1859.
 The cadets can choose between three sections: Royal Navy, Army and Royal Air Force, with most cadets joining in year 9.
-Since 2018 the DCCF has accepted female cadets from JAGS (James Allen Girls School).
-The DCCCF regularly conducts battlecraft trips, flying days at RAF Benson and expeditions to the arctic or desert.
-The DCCCF are Gold medal winners in the Cambrian Patrol and have won both the Guthrie cup, London district shooting competition, 1st place regional first aid, 2nd place in National First Aid (making the first aid team the best in England and Wales) and the Air Squadron Trophy Competition.
-They came first both regionally and nationally in 2020.
-As of 2020, the RAF section is the most decorated section in Britain and the DCCF is also the most decorated contingent nationally.
+Since 2018 the contingent has accepted female cadets from James Allen's Girls' School.
+The contingent regularly conducts battlecraft trips, Air Experience Flights at RAF Benson and expeditions to the arctic or desert.
+The contingent are Gold medal winners in the Cadet Cambrian Patrol and have won the Guthrie Cup, London district shooting competition, and the cadet and young adult segments of the CCF and Inter-Services National First Aid Competitions.
+The contingent has won the Air Squadron Trophy Competition five times since its inception, first in 1998 in the inaugural year of the modern format of the competition, and most recently in 2020.

 Scouts

-Dulwich College has a scout troop which has two patrols within it.
-It runs from year 6 to year 13 with both scouts and explorers.
-The troop is called the 25th Camberwell and has been running for more than 80 years.
+Dulwich College has a Scout Group, 25th Camberwell, which provides scouting for those in Year 4 & 5 (Cubs) and Years 6-9 (Scouts).
+The Group is affiliated with an Explorer Unit, Dulwich Explorers, which provides scouting for those in Years 10-13.
+Founded in 1929, the Group is today run by a mixture of College staff, Old Alleynians, and parents.